MoatLab/FEMU/docs/tools/virtiofsd.rst

 The second rule hides unprefixed 'trusted.' attributes on the host.
-The third rule stops a guest from explicitly setting the 'user.virtiofs.' path directly.
+The third rule stops a guest from explicitly setting the 'user.virtiofs.' path directly to prevent access control bypass on the target of the earlier prefix remapping.
 Finally, the fourth rule lets all remaining attributes through.

 This is equivalent to the 'map' rule:

 ::

  -o xattrmap="/map/trusted./user.virtiofs./"

 3) Hide 'security.' attributes, and allow everything else